bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between .forEach & .map is forEach takes a callback, the callback receives 2 arguements.
+The forEach does not loop over objects.
+ .map returns a new array of elements, and callsback each element, and returns each one in turn.

 2. What is the difference between a function and a method?

+The difference between a function and a method is a function is made up of several syntatical parts, the keyword, name, parameters, and statements.
+And in order for the function to execute, they have to be called in order to work.
+Whereas methods are mutable and provide functional programming.

 3. What is closure?

+Closure is a combination of a function, when a function is declared, a new scope is created.
+Within the function variables are declared, and they have the ability to reach outward for context but never inward.

 4. Describe the four rules of the 'this' keyword.

+The four rules of the 'this' keyword begins with Global Binding; when in the global scope, the value of 'this' will be the window or console Object.
+Implicit Binding - Whenever a function is called by a preceding dot, the object before that dot is this.
+New Binding - Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+Explicit Binding - Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+We need super() in a extended class so that we can bind our Objects prototypes one to another.

 ## Project Set up